DataBiosphere/leonardo/README.md

 $ cd leonardo
 ```

-The instructions to run Leo locally are maintained in this [confluence article](https://broadworkbench.atlassian.net/wiki/spaces/IA/pages/104399223/Callisto+Developer+Handbook#CallistoDeveloperHandbook-RunningLeoLocally) (It may ask you to make an account, but no permissions are required to view)
+The instructions to run Leo locally are maintained in this [confluence article](https://broadworkbench.atlassian.net/wiki/spaces/IA/pages/104399223/Callisto+Developer+Handbook#CallistoDeveloperHandbook-RunningLeoLocally).
+It may ask you to make an account, but no permissions are required to view.

 ### Run Leonardo unit tests